-A travel guide to Green Bay, WI with the best shopping, attractions, parks & more in Green Bay, Wisconsin
+A travel guide to the best things to do in Green Bay, WI with the best shopping, attractions, parks & more in Green Bay, Wisconsin

 Home to the NFL team Green Bay Packers, the city offers a wide variety of activities for all ages to enjoy.

-The home of the Packers is not only a football destination.
-Also, outdoor enthusiasts, history buffs, and even avid eaters will be impressed with various things to do in Green Bay, Wisconsin.
+But the home of the Packers is not just a football destination – outdoor enthusiasts, history buffs, and even avid eaters will be impressed with the various fun things to do in Green Bay, Wisconsin.

 You might also consider Green Bay for a staycation as well, be it in summer or winter.

 It is home to many beautiful inns, cabins, and lodges where you can spend your weekend relaxing with a view.